- Green Flash (Kailua-Kona)

 A short drive to the south and you reach Kealakekua.
 If you do so between Wednesday and Saturday, have lunch at Rebel Kitchen, where they serve seasonal and local foods.
 On the tables they have Mauka Mustard and Hawaiian Fire Sauce, sure to add zing to sandwiches and fries.
 Try their Cajun pasta or jambalaya for a bit of spice.
 You can also order their sauces online, to share with friends and family back home.
 Browse the Kealakekua shops, including the Donkey Balls store for some chocolate-covered macadamia nuts.

 - Merriman's Big Island (Waimea)

-If you want a special meal, ditch flip flops for nice shoes and head up to Merriman's Big Island.
+If you want a special meal, ditch slippas (flip-flops) for nicer shoes and head up to Merriman's Big Island.
 You might check in advance if reservations make sense.

 Head north to Waikaloa and enjoy a meal right on the beach, at Lava Lava Beach Club.
 They also have live music!
 LLBC does not take reservations, so go before you get hungry, put your name on the waiting list and enjoy a short stroll on the beach.